Arrimo/.github/profile/README.md

 # Arrimo Digital

-Arrimo.tech is dedicated to enhancing and streamlining business processes through advanced technological solutions.
+Arrimo Digital is dedicated to enhancing and streamlining business processes through advanced technological solutions.
 Our platform specializes in offering innovative software and services designed to:

 - **Optimize Operations**: Tailored solutions to improve the efficiency and effectiveness of your business operations.
 - **Drive Growth**: Cutting-edge technology that supports and accelerates your business growth.